Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 Daily Budget Breakdown for Southeast Asia by Country

-Your daily expenses will vary depending on the country.
-Some places like Singapore and Brunei are on the pricier side, while Laos and Indonesia are more affordable.
-Here’s a quick rundown of how much money you will need per day in Southeast Asia:
+Your daily expenses can vary greatly depending on which country you’re in.
+Some destinations are more budget-friendly than others.
+Here’s a general idea of how much you can expect to spend per day in Southeast Asia:

 - Vietnam: $20–$35/day